glenveigas437/SystemDesignNinja/Low Level Design/Design Patterns/01 - Creational Design Patterns.md

 So we can infer that if there are multiple items under one category we can wrap those items in Factory.

+## 3 - Singleton Pattern

+A Singleton is an object with two main characteristics:

+- It can have at most one instance
+- It should have global accessibiility in the program These properties are both important, although in practice you'll often hear people calling something a Singleton even if it has only one of these properties.

+Having only one instance is usually a mechanism for controlling access to some shared resource.
+For example, two threads may work with the same file, so instead of both opening it separately, a Singleton can provide a unique access point to both of them.

+Global accessibility is important because after your class has been instantiated once, you'd need to pass that single instance around in order to work with it.
+It can't be instantiated again.
+That's why it's easier to make sure that whenever you try to instantiate the class again, you just get the same instance you've already had.